swanframe/financial-insight-generator/README.md

   - The same language setting is respected across reports and chat.
   - LLM prompts are explicitly instructed to answer in the selected language.

+- **Vector search over transactions (optional, RAG-friendly)**
+  - Builds embeddings for each cleaned transaction and indexes them in a vector store.
+  - Supports local-first providers (persistent Chroma or an in-memory store).
+  - Exposes a simple CLI to search for transactions similar to a natural-language query, ready to be reused in future RAG pipelines.

 ---

 ## Tech Stack